Magnetic monopole in a chiral plasma: chiral dyon

-Overall, the system maintains electric neutrality as well as its average axial density.
-The excess of electric charge, equal to $-q$, is pushed to infinity, while the axial density is both redistributed and partially generated by the anomaly.
+Overall, the system maintains electric neutrality as well as its average axial density even in the infinite volume limit, as can be seen from the solution for any large but finite $R$.
+The excess of electric charge, equal to $-q$, is pushed to outer spherical boundary, and the corresponding density tends to zero in the limit of infinite $R$, while the axial density is both redistributed and partially generated by the anomaly.

 Note that the source term in (\ref{nKGeq}) is suppressed with $\b$.
 Hence the small-$\b$ limit of the solution corresponds to the homogeneous equation, while dependence on the axial density enters the solution through the near-monopole boundary conditions.
 These conditions fix the radial currents to vanish at the surface of the monopole, meaning that the diffusion of charges is balanced by the CME and CSE.